GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex1_bash_scripting.md

 * click on the `+` button in the top left of the screen (directly below the `File` drop-down menu) to bring up the `Jupyter` launcher window
 * launch the terminal using the bottom at the bottom left of the pane (under "Other").

+By default, `Jupyter` will take you to the project folder but for this exercise we will use the home directory therefore navigate to the home directory.

 Find the current location by running the command `pwd` which stands for *print working directory*.
 At any given time, **current working directory** is current default directory.

 ```bash